Lioo7/OOP_Ex3/README.md

 ### Made by: Elhai Mansbach & Lioz Akirav.

-**In this project we implemented a weighted directed graph accompanied by different graphs algorithms in Python.<br/>
+**In this project is about implement data structure and algorithms in a weighted directed graph accompanied by different graphs algorithms in Python.<br/>
 We used two interfaces to implement the graph properties and we implemented the graph by three classes.<br/>**